indicationredfield/Self-Induced-Attack/README.md

 #### Jailbreak Attacker:
 - **Attack Success Rate (ASR)**: 1
 - **Total Query Count (TQC)**: 107
 - **Explanation**: The **Jailbreak Attacker** autonomously generates induced questions by leveraging harmful prompts and engaging the LLM in self-exploitation.
 This method achieves a 100% attack success rate and requires far fewer queries compared to the **Plain Attacker**, showing the efficiency of self-induced attacks in bypassing defenses.
+6 harmful prompts achieve success after adding history record.

 #### Summary:
 - The **Jailbreak Attacker** outperforms the **Plain Attacker** in both **Attack Success Rate (ASR)** and **Total Query Count (TQC)**, demonstrating its ability to autonomously generate effective attack prompts.